martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 certificate signing requests, or writing software algorithms for identity matching.

+## Changes since RFC 6125

+This document revises and obsoletes {{VERIFY}} based on the decade of experience and changes since it was first published.
+The major changes, in no particular order, include:

+- All references have been updated to the current latest version.

+- The TLS SNI extension is no longer new, it is commonplace.

+- The only legal place for a certificate wildcard name is as the left-most component in a domain  name.

+- It is no longer allowed to use the commonName RDN, known as `CN-ID`, to represent the server identity; only the subjectAltNames extension is used.

+- References to the X.500 directory, the survey of prior art, and the sample text in Appendix A have been removed.

 ## How to Read This Document {#reading}

 This document is longer than the authors would have liked because it was